The Dark Period

 Glucosamine: You can consult your physician before taking this one.
 I take 1000mg.
 It helps me to keep my joints stronger.

-- Camel and Cat stretch: I perform these two daily before actual workout.
+- Camel and Cat stretch: I perform these two days before the actual workout.
 Most of the physiotherapists recommend these exercises.

 - Healthy Diet: Fixing up your protein intake helps a lot.
 There is a reason why they are considered as the building blocks of life.